About this program

 Benefits

 - Exclusive registration for a special series of 1-credit seminars addressing contemporary issues, such as pollution, global climate change, and sustainable fisheries as well as professional skills development.
-(MACS 111 for first year students, MACS 112 for second years)
+(MACS 111 for first-year students, MACS 112 for second years)

-- Close involvement with faculty in the Marine and Coastal Science program who instruct courses for the Marine Science Scholars Program.
+- Close involvement with faculty in the Marine and Coastal Science (MACS) program who instruct courses for the Marine Science Scholars Program.

 - Interaction with invited professionals from a variety of marine science career tracks